a couple doing a pregnancy photosession in Slovakia

 What are some other great babymoon ideas?

 There are loads of places all over the world that are great baby moon destinations, and some places that might not be too good to go to.
-And of course, right now you should really think twice about visiting places – and read if the destination you’re considering even allows visitors.

-Anyways, here are some interesting places that I might consider for a babymoon if we ever go again.
+Here are some interesting places that I might consider for a babymoon if we ever go again.

 Kauai babymoon in Hawaii – sun, relax and a bit of adventure